SerrpentDagger/commands/docs/Scripting.md

 # Scripting
+## Ending a Script With ==
+A Script can be ended by the end of a file, or in some way determined by the implementing application.
+But a Script can also always be ended by the '==' symbol.
+For example, when typing in the System input, the Script will stop requesting more lines when you end one with '=='.
+This can also be used to cut off chunks of Script from a file without deleting them.

+## When in Doubt, ?
+'?' is a very useful symbol in Scajl.
+It causes help text to be printed about various constructs.
+If you enter '?' as a single line, it will give you an overview of the current structure of functionality exposed to the Scajl runtime, including global Commands, Object Types and Libraries.
+When used on a single element, it can give you information about a specific Command or Object Type.

 ## Syntax
 Scajl is a command-based scripting language.
 The general syntax reflects this structure.
 An executable Command is composed of a Head, and an Argument list.
 These can further be broken down.
 There are then several expansions on this format, which allow for greater flexibility in scripting.
 ### The Command Head